 Update Apps And Other Software

-The average phone has more than 18 apps installed, including native apps that are already installed when the phone is first purchased.
+The average phone has more than 18 apps installed, including native apps that come preinstalled.
 Potentially, every one of these apps could have security vulnerabilities.
 While you don’t need to avoid installing apps altogether to remain secure on your mobile device, you do need to verify that you have the most secure version of the apps available.

 Like operating systems, apps can be set to check for and apply updates automatically.
-And, just as you can with operating system software, you can put apps so they only update at specific times, so that you can work around your typical mobile phone usage.
+And, just as you can with operating system software, you can set apps to update only at specific times, so you can work around your typical mobile phone usage.

 Don’t Use Public WiFi

 Public WiFi networks can be found in coffee shops, public transport hubs, restaurants, pubs, and other locations.
-They offer a convenient, free connection to the Internet.
+They offer a convenient, free Internet connection.
 However, they are, by their very nature, open.
-Anyone can access the network, and while most people do so to Google something or send messages to friends quickly, the open nature of public services also means it is open to attack.
+Anyone can access the network, and while most people use it to Google something or send messages to friends quickly, the open nature of public services also makes it vulnerable to attack.

-Don’t use public WiFi unless you have to; if you do have to, you connect via a VPN and have other security software installed.
+Don’t use public WiFi unless you have to; if you do, connect via a VPN and have other security software installed.
 This is especially important if you have crypto hot wallets or other sensitive software that automatically connects.

 Enable Data Backup